Serving Up Hope showcases talented local culinary experts while raising awareness and funds for our local homeless shelter.

-General seating tickets are $75 each, with reserved premiere tables of eight for $650.
-To reserve your seat, email Hope Harbor’s Development Director, Rhonda Smallwood at firstname.lastname@example.org.
+General seating tickets are $75 each, with reserved premiere tables of ten for $750.
+To reserve your seat, email Hope Harbor’s Development Coordinator, Liz Mayfield (firstname.lastname@example.org).

-A full shelter with a waiting list was inspiration enough to conceive and plan a fund raiser that would help Hope Harbor move forward with plans and programs that benefit the homeless.
+A full shelter with a waiting list served as inspiration for a fundraiser to help Hope Harbor move forward with plans and programs that benefit the homeless.

-Designed to be an annual event, the competition pairs local chefs with a staple ingredient they craft into what they feel would be a tastebud tickler.
-Although all the desserts were delectable, Chef Sharena Anson’s salted caramel dome cake with a side of iced caramel latte earned the title, “Queen of Caramel.”
-However, the real winners of this event are those who are trying to better themselves – those who may have fallen on hard times, but deserve a second chance.
+Designed to be an annual event, the competition pairs local chefs with a staple ingredient to be crafted into a taste bud tickler.
+All the desserts were delectable, but Chef Sharena Anson’s Salted Caramel Dome Cake with a side of Iced Caramel Latte earned her the title, “Queen of Caramel.”
+However, the real winners of this event are those trying to better themselves – people who have fallen on hard times and deserve a second chance.

 The dinner, auction, and dessert competition drew over 300 people in 2013, and more than 400 in 2014.
 We hope you’ll join us for this friendly competition and delicious event that benefits a great cause!